Exploring the potential of ChatGPT for feedback and evaluation in experimental physics: Discussion

 Previous research has highlighted challenges associated with AI-assisted grading of complex student responses.
 For example, AI-generated scores may display overconfidence in ambiguous cases or misinterpret nuanced answers \cite{cvengros2025assisting}.
 In addition, tasks involving extended reasoning, mathematical derivations, or drawings remain difficult to handle reliably in automated assessment systems.
 These factors may contribute to the discrepancies observed between AI-generated scores and instructor grading.

-A further factor concerns the batch workflow itself.
+A further factor concerns the automated workflow itself.
 API-based grading relies on text extracted from PDFs and OCR outputs of embedded content.
 Although large language models show potential for generating feedback in physics education, their results are not always reliable.
 Meyer et al. report that an open language model produced appropriate feedback in approximately 69\% of cases when evaluating physics assignments, although some responses still contained conceptual or technical inaccuracies \cite{meyer2025automatic}.
-Beyond these limitations, our results highlight additional challenges related to evidence accessibility when laboratory reports are processed through OCR-based workflows.
+Beyond these limitations, our results highlight additional challenges related to the retrieval of relevant evidence when laboratory reports are processed through OCR-based workflows.

 When evaluation criteria depend on information distributed across text, equations, tables, and figures, the reliable retrieval of relevant evidence can be limited.
-As a result, feedback may appear plausible but insufficiently grounded in accessible evidence, leading to responses classified here as \textit{reasonable but superficial} or, in some cases, to invalid evaluations.
+As a result, feedback may appear plausible but insufficiently grounded in the extractable content, leading to responses classified here as \textit{reasonable but superficial} or, in some cases, to invalid evaluations.
 These limitations become particularly relevant when key information is contained in figures, tables, or mathematical expressions.

 Within this framework, distinguishing between explicit and inferred limitations helps characterize how verification difficulties appear in the feedback.
 Explicit limitations correspond to declared verification impossibilities, whereas inferred limitations involve confident evaluations based on incomplete or distorted representations of the recovered content (Table~\ref{tab1}).